Mary J. Wright

-Mary J. Wright (1915-2014) was a Canadian psychologist who was a pioneer for women in psychology in Canada.
+Mary J. Wright (1915–2014) was a Canadian psychologist who was a pioneer for women in psychology in Canada.

+Early life

+Mary J. Wright was born in Strathroy, Ontario in 1915.
+Her parents were Mary Jean (nee Clark) and Ernest Wright.
+She had four brothers.
+Her parents were owners of the Wright Piano Company.
+After an active academic career she retired to her hometown where she died in 2014.

 Career

 Mary J. Wright obtained her BA in Philosophy and Psychology from the University of Western Ontario in 1935.
 This was followed by an MA from the University of Toronto.
 She then obtained a research post at the Institute of Child Study at the University of Toronto.

 During the war, she worked with evacuated children in Britain.
 In 1946, she joined the faculty at the University of Western Ontario.
 While there she completed her PhD (1949) on the effect of advancement classes for gifted students.
 She remained at the University of Western Ontario until her retirement becoming Chair of the Department of Psychology (1960–67) - the first woman in Canada to hold such a position.
 She founded the University Laboratory Preschool.
 On her retirement, Wright was appointed professor emerita.

 Wright was active in the Canadian Psychological Association becoming its first woman President and in many other regional associations for children and young people.